repaygithub/cactus/docs/Theme/README.md

 ## Next Steps

 Seems pretty easy, right?
 Well, we can't stop here.
-To see how you can use the components available in `@repay/cactus-web` in conjunction with the theming principles we just went over in order to create a consistent and great looking front end application, click [here](../Components/README.md)
+To see how you can use the components available in `@repay/cactus-web` in conjunction with the theming principles we just went over in order to create a consistent and great looking front end application, click <a to='/components'>here</a>